edovio/Open_Student_Book/en/introduction.md

 that concentrate all the course of studies in every Italian universities propose how a local educational path.
 The three areas are defined how:

 - Humanistic science studies
-- Economic and Jurici studies
+- Economic and Law studies
 - Science studies

 In order to try to offer a guide that could help the community to understand all the differences between the different type of study areas